 More than wall art or furniture, a coffee table book presents an opportunity to express something of yourself in your decor.
-And, let’s face it, a coffee table book is more decor than it is actual literature.
+And, let’s face it, a coffee table book is more decor than actual literature.
 After all, how it’s meant to be used is right in the name — placed on a coffee table to be casually admired and skimmed through.

 A coffee table book is something for you and your guests to enjoy, but it’s also a great way to showcase your interests.
 Do you love a particular fashion designer or filmmaker?
 There’s probably a coffee table book for that.
-Interested in art and interiors?
+Are you interested in art and interiors?
 There are a lot of coffee table books for that.
 Or do your tastes lean more enigmatic and esoteric?
 There are books about brutalist Soviet-era bus stops, typefaces and even public bathroom hand dryers.
 Basically, there’s a book for every taste and interest.